Why optional stopping can be a problem for Bayesians: When Problems arise: Subjective vs. Pragmatic and Default Priors

-Bayesians view probabilities as degree of belief.
-The degree of belief an agent has before conducting the experiment, is expressed as a probability function.
-This \emph{prior} is then updated with data from experiments, and the resulting \emph{posterior} can be used to base decisions on.
-For one pole of the spectrum of Bayesians, the pure \emph{subjectivists}, this is the full story \citep{DeFinetti1937, Savage1972}: any prior capturing the belief of the agent is allowed, but it should always be interpreted as the agent's personal degree of belief; in Section~\ref{sec:other} we explain what this means.
-On the other end of the spectrum, the \emph{objective Bayesians} \citep{Jeffreys1961,Berger2006} argue that {degrees of belief} should be restricted, ideally in such a way that they do not depend on the agent, and in the extreme case boil down to a single, rational, probability function, where a priori distributions represent indifference rather than subjective belief and a posteriori distributions represent `rational degrees of confirmation' rather than subjective belief.
-Ideally, in any given situation there should then just be a single appropriate prior.
-Most objective Bayesians do not take such an extreme stance, recommending instead {\em default\/} priors to be used whenever only very little a priori knowledge is available.
-These make a \emph{default} choice for the functional form of a distribution (e.g.\ Cauchy) but often have one or two parameters that can be specified in a subjective way.
-These may then be replaced by more informative priors when more knowledge becomes available after all.
-We will see several examples of such default priors below.
+So what category of priors is used in practice?
 Recent papers that advocate the use of Bayesian methods within psychology such as \citet{Rouder2009,Rouder2012,Jamil2016} are mostly based on default priors.
 Within the statistics community, nowadays a pragmatic stance is by far the most common, in which priors are used that mix `default' and `subjective' aspects \citep{Gelman17} and that are also chosen to allow for computationally feasible inference.
 Very broadly speaking, we may say that there is a scale ranging from completely `objective' (and hardly used) via `default' (with a few, say 1 or 2 parameters to be filled in subjectively, i.e.\ based on prior knowledge) and `pragmatic' (with functional forms of the prior based partly on prior knowledge, partly by defaults, and partly by convenience) to the fully subjective.
 Within the pragmatic stance, one explicitly acknowledges that one's prior distribution may have some arbitrary aspects to it (e.g.\ chosen to make computations easier rather than reflecting true prior knowledge).
-It then becomes important to do sensitivity analyses: studying what happens if a modified prior is used or if data are sampled not by first sampling parameters $\theta$ from the prior and then data from ${\mathbb P}(\cdot \mid\theta)$ but rather directly from a fixed $\theta$ within a region that does not have overly small prior probability.\footnote{To witness, one of us recently spoke at the bi-annual OBAYES (Objective Bayes) conference, and noticed that a substantial fraction of the talks featured such fixed $\theta$-analyses and/or used priors of Type II below.}\\
+It then becomes important to do sensitivity analyses: studying what happens if a modified prior is used or if data are sampled not by first sampling parameters $\theta$ from the prior and then data from ${\mathbb P}(\cdot \mid\theta)$ but rather directly from a fixed $\theta$ within a region that does not have overly small prior probability.\footnote{To witness, one of us recently spoke at the bi-annual OBAYES (Objective Bayes) conference, and noticed that a substantial fraction of the talks featured such fixed $\theta$-analyses and/or used priors of Type II below.}